Welcome! I am the creator and curator of The Cyber Record.

 Curation of terminology

-Throughout The Cyber Record, there are some instances where replacement terms are being used:
+Throughout The Cyber Record, there are some instances where replacement terms are being used for all editions 20th and earlier:

 The term "Patron" is used instead of Totem, in anticipation of that becoming the updated usage as per Werewolf: The Apocalypse — Heart of the Forest.